matthias-bs/BresserWeatherSensorReceiver/README.md

 * Set the desired radio module by (un-)commenting `USE_CC1101` or `USE_SX1276`.

-  SX1276 is compatible to RFM95W and HPD13A.
+  SX1276 is compatible with RFM95W and HPD13A.

 * Set the I/O pinning according to your hardware